fastify/fastify-vite/README.md

 - Compiling your Vite application's `index.html` into a templating function for page-level setup.
 - Toggling Vite's development server on and off, i.e., run in development or production mode.
-- Sharing routes at the client level (i.e., `VueRouter` or `ReactRouter` routes) to Fastify so an server-side routes can be automatically registered for them, allowing you to leverage Fastify's route-level hooks for them individually.
+- Sharing routes at the client level (History API-based) to Fastify so server-side routes can be automatically registered for them.

 The new documentation is still in progress.
 See the the working [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples) for now.